jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

     - Processes function call requests with structured timer parameters
     - Voice commands are integrated directly via the TimerCommandProcessor
     - Supports various command formats like "set timer to 15 minutes" or "set timer for 10 minutes"
+    - Improved flexibility for cancellation commands (e.g., "cancel" or "cancel timer") in TimerCommandProcessor.
     - Responds to timer commands with natural language responses
     - Prevents navigation-only behavior by processing timer commands before navigation commands